frank26080115/alpha-fairy/doc/Firmware-Engineering.md

  * the PTP-over-TCP/IP stuff and the Sony camera object is in one library called PtpIpCamera
     * in theory it is extendable to Canon and Nikon
+ * the HTTP and JSON-RPC library for Sony cameras, called SonyHttpCamera
  * infrared command sending
  * low level Wi-Fi initialization and new client detection
  * extended image file decoding for LCD display